Advisory Article

 Remember these sayings when developing a liquidity forecast:

-• the only certainties are death and taxes.
+• The only certainties are death and taxes.

-• all forecasts are wrong.
+• All forecasts are wrong.
 Some are useful.

-• a good plan executed perfectly is better than a perfect plan executed well.
+• A good plan executed perfectly is better than a perfect plan executed well.

-• do not let perfection be the enemy of good.
+• Do not let perfection be the enemy of good.

-• the definition of insanity is doing the same thing repeatedly and expecting a different result.
+• The definition of insanity is doing the same thing repeatedly and expecting a different result.

 What to think about first